South Bolivian Quechua: Classification and dialects

 South Bolivian Quechua is a member of the Southern branch of the Quechuan languages, making it closely related to other Southern Quechua dialects including Ayacucho and particularly the Cuzco Quechua language, varieties which are both spoken in Peru.

 The Quechua language family spans an extremely diverse set of languages, many of which are mutually unintelligible, which is why linguists have classified Quechua as a language family as opposed to one language with many dialects.
 Though it is believed that all Quechuan languages descended from a single ancestor, Proto-Quechua, there is still debate on how the modern Quechuan languages evolved into their current states, and what this timeline would look like.
 As a result of this, there have been numerous suggested classifications and theories of the relatedness of specific languages and dialects of Quechua.
 However, the current broad division of Quechua into four main branches is generally accepted.

-Joseph Greenberg, in his highly contested theory of the Amerind superfamily, places the Quechua language family in the Andean branch of Amerind, which is part of the larger Southern Amerind branch that encompasses all indigenous South American languages.
-Much of Greenberg's proposal has been disproved, and his claims regarding Quechua are equally suspect.
-Even at one of his lower subgroupings, the Andean language family, the idea that Andean languages such as Quechua and Aymara are related is still debated, and the common consensus is that similarities between Quechua and Aymara arose from language contact as opposed to a genetic relationship.

 There are some dialectal differences in South Bolivian Quechua across the regions of Bolivia.
 These dialects include Chuquisaca, Cochabamba, Oruro, Potosi, and Sucre in Bolivia, along with Northwest Jujuy in Argentina.
 There are perhaps still a few speakers, out of 8,000 ethnic Quechua, in Chile.
 Santiagueño Quechua in Argentina, though divergent, appears to derive at least partly from South Bolivian Quechua.